mejta/wp-accelerate/src/readme.txt

 Contributors: mejta
 Donate link: https://www.mejta.net/
 Tags: optimization, lazyloading
-Requires at least: 5.0
+Requires at least: 4.1
 Tested up to: 5.1
-Stable tag: 1.0
-Requires PHP: 7.1
+Requires PHP: 5.6
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This no-config plugin makes WordPress website more performant with deferring JavaScripts and lazy-loading of images and iframes.
+The plugin run optimizations only if no user is logged in.

 == Description ==